minwukim/minwukim.github.io/_posts/2024-08-14-structured.md

 ---

-Here’s a refined version of your markdown:

----

 To some, Bitcoin is merely a piece of data, but to others, it's an intellectual phenomenon that encapsulates modern economic history, geopolitics, and human nature.
 A single technology can hold vastly different meanings depending on one’s perspective (I’m a Bitcoin maximalist btw).
 The more you know—and the more imagination and insight you possess—the deeper that meaning becomes.

 The more I observe LLMs, the more this thought resonates.
 Some dismiss LLMs as limited because they simply predict the next token autoregressively.
 But I disagree.
 The potential of a machine that has mastered language is immense and will advance much further, depending on how much imagination we’re willing to apply.